ethereum/trin/book/src/developers/contributing/git/code_review.md

 Every team member is responsible for reviewing code.
 The designations :speech_balloon:, :heavy_check_mark:, and :x: **should** be left by a reviewer as follows:

-- :speech_balloon: (Comment) should be used when there is not yet an opinion on overall validity of complete PR, for example:
+- :speech_balloon: (Comment) should be used when there is not yet an opinion on the overall validity of complete PR, for example:
   - comments from a partial review
   - comments from a complete review on a Work in Progress PR
   - questions or non-specific concerns, where the answer might trigger an expected change before merging